Home Page

 The Tree-Register mentions Polecat Woods as "A sheltered valley woodland with some of England's tallest trees."

 Luke and friends have put tremendous effort into getting even more photographs and measurements of the trees in his area including Black Down, Woolmer Hill and Marley Common.
-Thanks again Luke, and thanks also to Myles, Chris, Dom, Alex.
+Thanks again Luke, and thanks also to all your friends.
 Happy Redwood hunting!

 Prince - September 2006